Johnny Mnemonic (film): Plot

 In 2021, society is driven by a virtual Internet, which has created a degenerative effect called "nerve attenuation syndrome" or NAS.
 Megacorporations control much of the world, intensifying the class hostility already created by NAS.

 Johnny is a "mnemonic courier" who discreetly transports sensitive data for corporations in a storage device implanted in his brain at the cost of his childhood memories.
 His current job is for a group of scientists in Beijing.
 Johnny initially balks when he learns the data exceeds his memory capacity even with compression, but he agrees given the large fee will cover the cost of the operation to remove the device.
 Johnny keeps it secret that he is overloaded; he must have the data extracted within a few days or suffer fatal brain damage and corrupt the data.
 The scientists encrypt the data with three random images from a television feed.
 As they transmit these images to the receiver in Newark, New Jersey, they are attacked and killed by yakuza led by Shinji, who wields a laser whip.
 Johnny battles the yakuza, grabs a fragment of the encryption key images, and escapes.
 Shinji reports his failure to his superior, Takahashi.
 Their conversation reveals the yakuza are working on behalf of Pharmakom, a megacorporation.
 Johnny witnesses brief projections of a female artificial intelligence who attempts to aid him, but he dismisses her.
+The AI is later identified as Anna Kalmann, Pharmakom's former CEO and founder who became an AI upon her death.

 In Newark, Johnny meets with his handler Ralfi, who betrays him.
-Johnny is rescued from the yakuza by Jane, a cybernetically-enhanced bodyguard; members of the Lo-Teks, an anti-establishment group; and the Lo-Teks' leader, J-Bone.
+Johnny is rescued from the yakuza by Jane, a cybernetically-enhanced bodyguard; members of the LoTeks, an anti-establishment group; and the LoTeks' leader, J-Bone.
 Ralfi is sliced into pieces when he gets in Shinji's way.
 Jane takes Johnny to Spider, the doctor who installed Jane's implants.
 At a clinic, Spider reveals his medical charity was intended to receive the Beijing scientists' data, which is a stolen cure for NAS.
 Spider claims Pharmakom refuses to release the cure because they are profiting off mitigation treatments.
-The portion of the encryption images Johnny took plus the piece Spider received are insufficient to decrypt Johnny's mind, so Spider suggests they see Jones at the Lo-Teks' base.
+The portion of the encryption images Johnny took plus the piece Spider received are insufficient to decrypt Johnny's mind, so Spider suggests they see Jones at the LoTeks' base.
 Suddenly, an assassin hired by Takahashi known as "The Street Preacher" attacks them, killing Spider as Johnny and Jane escape.